173TECH/sayn_project_example_nlp_news_scraping/readme.md

+# BBC Article Text Analysis

 This is a sample SAYN project.
 It shows you how to implement and use SAYN for data modelling and processing.

 For more details, you can see the documentation here: https://173tech.github.io/sayn/

-Intro:
+---

+## Brief Overview:

-- This project scrapes data from the BBC News RSS feeds and writes it into a sqlite database using SAYN's Python Tasks.
+ 1. This project scrapes data from the BBC News RSS feeds and writes it into a sqlite database using SAYN's Python Tasks.

-- This data is cleaned using SAYN's AutoSQL Tasks.
+ 2. This data is cleaned using SAYN's AutoSQL Tasks.

-- The cleaned data is then used for NLP in another Python Task to generate text statistics and wordcloud images.
+ 3.The cleaned data is then used for NLP in another Python Task to generate text statistics and wordcloud images.

 ----

-Quick overview:
+## Quick Notes:

 SAYN uses 2 key files to control the project:
   - settings.yaml: individual settings which are not shared (Note: You will need to create this before using "sayn run")